testing-library/eslint-plugin-jest-dom/docs/rules/prefer-empty.md

-# Prefer toBeEmpty over checking innerHTML / firstChild (prefer-empty)
+# Prefer toBeEmptyDOMElement over checking innerHTML / firstChild (prefer-empty)

-This rule ensures people will use toBeEmpty() rather than checking dom nodes/properties.
+This rule ensures people will use toBeEmptyDOMElement() rather than checking dom nodes/properties.
 It is primarily aimed at consistently using jest-dom for readability.

 ## Rule Details

-This autofixable rule aims to ensure usage of `.toBeEmpty()`
+This autofixable rule aims to ensure usage of `.toBeEmptyDOMElement()`

 Examples of **incorrect** code for this rule: